Tatibaydati/odin-recipes/README.md

 # odin-recipes

-#
-#The purpose of this Project is to demonstrate basic skills.
-#Skills involved: HTML, Git, Linux.
+The purpose of this Project is to demonstrate basic skills using HTML Skills involved: HTML, Git, Linux